 The Monarch token is placed in the center of the table.
 The first player to deal combat damage will become the Monarch.

-Each player begins the game with a Jeweled Amulet in play.
+Each player begins the game with a Treasure Token in play.

 Each player must select a Commander from the Commander Pool.
 The person who plays last will get first choice, then work your way up to player one.
 If you pick a Commander with “Partner or Partner With” you may also select an appropriate Partner Commander.